rkeskar/chat-application-project/README.md

 7. Once you logout, and then login again after sometime, you can see the chats at those time as well.

-This project is build on Model View Controller architecture.